safierinx-a/safierinx-a.github.io/_posts/2020-5-8-Battle of the Sexes: Subreddit Edition.md

+---
+title: "Battle of the Sexes: Subreddit Edition"
+---

 I was browsing through Reddit the other day and I started to wonder if there was a significant way in which the contents of the r/AskMen and r/AskWomen subreddits differed.
 Like the names suggest, the purpose of the